haskell/cabal/doc/getting-started.rst

 .. code-block:: console

-     $ cabal run
+     $ cabal run myapp
      ...
      Hello, Haskell!

-The command ``cabal run`` automatically determines if the executable needs to be (re)built before running the executable.
+This command automatically determines if the executable needs to be (re)built before running the executable.
+With only one executable component in the package, ``cabal run`` (without a component name) is smart enough to infer it, so the name can be omitted.

 If you just want to build the executable without running it, run: